rudrankriyam/MLX-Outil/README.md

 3. Ensure you have the necessary permissions set up in your target's capabilities:
    - HealthKit (for workout tracking features)
+   - WeatherKit (for weather data)
+   - Location Services (for current location weather)
+   - Contacts (for contact management)
+   - EventKit (for calendar and reminders)
+   - MusicKit (for Apple Music integration)

 4. Build and run the project